 Uncertainties are common in the post-disaster context due to chaos and disruptions in the affected area.
 In optimization and simulation models, incorporating what is known about the uncertainty into input parameters and variables can support in quantifying the uncertainty in the resulting model estimates - the model output.
 Under the classification of information quality or input available for users, the model can be classified as deterministic and stochastic.
 Deterministic models associated with a designed or known external cause, with accurate descriptions.
-As the input model are known, the output of the model will not be change unless the input variables changed.
-On the contrary, model considered stochastic when some or all the design variables are expressed probabilistically, due to some randomness.
+As the input model are known, the output of the model will not be change unless the input variables are expressed probabilistically, due to some randomness.
 The same set of parameter values and initial conditions will lead to an ensemble of different outputs.
 Stochastic modelling has long been recognized as a way to represent sufficiently random processes acting on fast time scales and affecting the slow time-scale variables of interest (Hasselmann, 1976).